miniflux/website/src/docs/services.md

 Consumer API key* will be hidden.

-Make sure the environment variable `BASE_URL` is defined properly to allow the authorization flow to work afterward.
+Make sure the environment variable `BASE_URL` is defined properly to allow the authorization flow to work afterward, this variable should point to your current instance address and/or the URL you have set on your Pocket application.

 Once the consumer key is configured, you need to get a *Pocket Access Token*.
 This token could be fetched automatically by using the